 Develop a Machine Maintenance Strategy

 Although today's state-of-the-art computers are largely reliable, they can experience damage through excessive use, power fluctuations, crashes, and incorrect operations.
-To discover or postpone such damage, you should run maintenance utilities such as Scandisk or Disk Defragment on Windows and Norton Utilities on Macintosh.
+To discover or postpone such damage, you should come up with a maintenance strategy that works for your library.
 Optimally, Alexandria should not be running as a service during any maintenance operations.

 In addition, you should regularly perform a virus scan with antivirus software.
 It's important that Alexandria is not an active service when performing such scans and that the Alexandria Data Folder be excluded from these scans.